avigna/isolated-black-holes/README.md

 [DOI:10.5281/zenodo.6346444](https://zenodo.org/record/6346444)

 ## Contact
-Please email your queries to Alejandro Vigna-Gómez (avignagomez@nbi.ku.dk).
+Please email your queries to Alejandro Vigna-Gómez (avigna@mpa-garching.mpg.de).

 ## Acknowledgements
 If you use any scripts in this repo for results presented in a scientific publication, please cite: